-- A supplement industry that is most unregulated and difficult to navigate
+- A supplement industry that is mostly unregulated and difficult to navigate

 Currently, three sources have shown the connection between collagen and bone density.

-While more research is always needed, a great argument for usage of collagen has been put forward.
-Hopefully future studies will continue to show the value of building and preserving bone with an approach that considers all the factors that contribute to a strong framework, availability of minerals, addition of vitamins, and the application of exercise.
+While more research is always needed, a great argument for the usage of collagen has been put forward.
+Hopefully, future studies will continue to show the value of building and preserving bone with an approach that considers all the factors that contribute to a strong framework, availability of minerals, the addition of vitamins, and the application of exercise.

-At Boned, A Broth Company, we have created a product that delivers very high levels of Collagen protein (57 grams in a 500 mL container!), amino acids, Chondroitin Sulfate, and even glucosamine.
+At Boned, A Broth Company, we have created a product that delivers Collagen protein, amino acids, Chondroitin Sulfate, and even glucosamine.
 The goal was to deliver the nutrients we are all looking for in a form that was easy to drink, easy to use, and truly delicious.
 We think we have succeeded!